FelixOnline/v2/content/articles/2012-3-8-imperial-fairtrade-food-awards-the-results.md

  Sieve the icing sugar in a bowl and beat in the butter with a wooden spoon.
 Add in the hot coffee liquid mixture slowly and mix well.
  Once the cake has cooled down enough, spread the espresso buttercream frosting on top of the cake and decorate with walnuts and some cinnamon powder.

-__Third Place: __The final main competition winner, __Faye Thomsit__, fired up the fruits and created a __Foxy Fairtrade Sunshine Soufflé__, winning a copy of Just Desserts: 50 sweet surprises using Fairtrade ingredients
+Third Place: The final main competition winner, Faye Thomsit, fired up the fruits and created a Foxy Fairtrade Sunshine Soufflé, winning a copy of Just Desserts: 50 sweet surprises using Fairtrade ingredients

 Serves 2, suitable for vegetarians, coeliacs and those who are dairy intolerant.